Paola Turci

-Paola Turci (born 12 September 1964 in Rome), is an Italian singer, songwriter, performer and author.
+Paola Turci (born 12 September 1964 in Rome) is an Italian singer, songwriter, performer and author.

+Career

 1980s

 Turci's musical debut was in 1986 when she participated in Sanremo Music Festival with the song "L'uomo di ieri", written by Mario Castelnuovo The song appeared in her first album Ragazza sola ragazza blu.
 In the three following years she participated again in Sanremo Music Festival, winning the critic's award in 1987 with the song "Primo tango".
 She participated again in the Festival with the song "Sarò bellissima", and in 1989 she returned with "Bambini".
 Thanks to this song she comes first in the Emerging artists category of the Sanremo Music Festival.
 "Bambini" is the song that clearly established Turci's popularity.

 1990s

 In 1990 Turci graced for the fifth time the Sanremo Music Festival stage, with the song "Ringrazio Dio"; meanwhile she issued the album Ritorno al presente which included the song "Frontiera", that she promote during the summer music competition Festivalbar.

 In 1991 Turci promoted Candido, as for Voltaire's 1759 novel, and, in the same year, Turci won the Cantagiro, a music competition.
 A few weeks later, her song "E mi arriva il mare" performed with Riccardo Cocciante, hit the Italian playlists.
 In 1993 the artist participated for the sixth time in the Sanremo Music Festival, with the song "Stato di calma apparente".
 "Stato di calma apparente" is an autobiographic song, where, for the first time, Paola Turci emerges as author.

 In 1993 the album Ragazze was published.
 On 15 August 1993 Paola Turci, whilst touring, was involved in a terrible car accident that has changed forever her life, marking her career and private life.

 Despite the traumatic consequences of the accident, a few weeks later Turci decides to fulfil her professional commitments, continuing exhibiting in numerous concerts.

 In autumn 1993 Turci sings "Io e Maria" written by Luca Carboni, a song that approaches, for the first time in Italy, the theme of a sapphic liaison.
 During the same period, she participates with other artists to a collective experience called Innocenti evasioni, a Lucio Battisti tribute where she re-interpreted the song "Ancora tu".